Do you have an idea for an online course you would like to make?

 In this example, I picked Crowdfunding and typed it into the Udemy search bar.

-When you click on the course you’ll get some great info.
+When you click on the course, you’ll get some great info.

-As you can see above there are almost 12,000 people enrolled in this course!
-This means people want to learn this topic, that they will pay at least $200 to learn this topic.
-My guess is that you could actually charge a lot more since Udemy controls how much you can charge for your course.
+As you can see above, there are almost 12,000 people enrolled in this course!
+This means people want to learn this topic, and they will pay at least $200 to learn this topic.

 Step #2 Course Description